ligato/docs/docs/intro/overview.md

 - **Applications** - External applications, rpc clients, telemetry apps, and data stores.
 They communicate via declarative APIs to Ligato NB plugins.
 <br></br>
 - **Northbound Plugins** - Set of reusable plugins enabling Ligato agents to communicate with external applications.
 <br></br>
 - **KV Scheduler** - Core plugin that supports configuration item dependency resolution, and computes the proper programming sequence for multiple interdependent configuration items.
 The KV Scheduler receives configuration data from NB, determines dependencies, and executes CRUD callbacks in the SB towards the VPP or Linux plugins.
 <br></br>
-- **VPP and Linux Plugins** - Set of plugins providing network functions, such as VPP routes or ACLs, you can use to assemble your Ligato agent.
+- **VPP and Linux Plugins** - Set of plugins providing network functions you can use to assemble your Ligato agent.
 Note that you can "cherry pick" plugins as needed.
 And you can develop your own custom plugins.
-To learn about all plugins, see [Ligato plugins](../plugins/plugin-overview.md).
 <br></br>
 - **Infra** - Provides plugin lifecycle management including initialization and graceful shutdown of plugins.
 Infra includes a set of infrastructure plugins for health checking, NB data store communications, messaging, logging, and rpc APIs.
-To look more into the infra code and plugins, see the [cn-infra repository](https://github.com/ligato/cn-infra).

-You will implement a mix of cn-infra plugins, VPP agent plugins, and/or custom plugins, to define your CNF functionality.
+You will implement a mix of cn-infra plugins, VPP agent plugins, and/or custom plugins, to define your CNF.

 !!!
 Note
-    Two repositories contain the Ligato code: [VPP agent](https://github.com/ligato/vpp-agent) and [cn-infra](https://github.com/ligato/cn-infra)
+    Two repositories contain the Ligato code: [VPP agent](https://github.com/ligato/vpp-agent) and [cn-infra](https://github.com/ligato/cn-infra).
+You can import dependencies from each other as needed.

 ---

 ## VPP Agent Functions

-_** Ligato provides you with the pieces to construct a VPP agent for programming a VPP data plane**_
+_** Ligato makes it easy to develop a VPP agent for programming a VPP data plane**_

 You will likely hear the term, VPP agent, associated with Ligato.
-It loosely describes a Ligato agent that configures and monitors a VPP data plane.
+It loosely describes an agent that configures and monitors a VPP data plane.

 The following lists VPP agent functions: